netlify/staticgen/README.md

 StaticGen is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.

 ## License

-This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+StaticGen is released under the [MIT License](LICENSE).
+Please make sure you understand its [implications and guarantees](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html).